Diuhd/mc-onetap-server/README.md

 Input "quit" in the command prompt (not server console) to forcefully end both programs.

+**The Reason behind Windows System blocks the exe file is because of the system() and force quitting batch file used.
+It is okay to run this program.**

 # Future Changes
 Being able to select your own directory